-Trump rewards loyalty, considers economic picks as he molds Cabinet
+Trump shuffles transition team, eyes loyalists for Cabinet

 Wall Street is closely watching who Trump picks for treasury chief because Republicans have majorities in both chambers of Congress, giving Trump a clearer shot at tax and financial regulatory reforms.

-Mnuchin declined to comment on Cabinet picks to reporters as he arrived at Trump's New York City apartment building, but said the team was "making sure we get the biggest tax bill passed, the biggest tax changes since Reagan."
+Mnuchin declined to comment to reporters at Trump Tower about Cabinet picks, but said the team was "making sure we get the biggest tax bill passed, the biggest tax changes since Reagan."

-Rogers told CNN there was a little confusion in New York surrounding the transition team, which he attributed to "growing pains."
+A parade of advisers had been seen going in and out of Trump's building on Tuesday, including U.S. Senator Jeff Sessions of Alabama, touted as a possible secretary of defense or attorney general.

+U.S. Senator Ted Cruz of Texas, who ran against Trump for the Republican presidential nomination, also dropped by for a meeting, telling reporters he was "looking forward to fighting hard to actually accomplish and deliver the promises we made" during the election.

+Bloomberg later reported that Trump was considering nominating Cruz as attorney general.

-Rogers was pushed out in part because Trump's advisers believed he did not pursue Democratic presidential candidate Hillary Clinton aggressively enough when he headed the House of Representatives Intelligence Committee, a source familiar with the decision said.
+Rogers was pushed off the team in part because Trump's advisers believed he did not pursue Democratic presidential candidate Hillary Clinton aggressively enough when he headed the House of Representatives Intelligence Committee, a source familiar with the decision said.

 Rogers led an investigation into the Sept.
-11, 2012, attacks by militants on U.S. facilities in Benghazi, Libya, that killed the U.S. ambassador and three other Americans.
+11, 2012, attacks by militants on U.S. facilities in Benghazi, Libya.
 The probe dismissed many of the conspiracy theories that had been circulated by critics of Clinton, who was then secretary of state.

 Trump's team viewed the investigation as a whitewash, according to one source familiar with the operation.

-Some current U.S. intelligence officials expressed worry that Rogers' departure would mean Trump was leaning toward more confrontational hardliners to lead his foreign policy team.
+Some current U.S. intelligence officials worried that Rogers' departure would mean Trump was leaning toward more confrontational hardliners to lead his foreign policy team.

-Two national security officials said Trump's operation had been slow to get up to speed and had not yet deeply engaged with security and intelligence agency personnel who were ready to start helping them out.
-Trump was due to receive his first formal national security briefing on Tuesday.
+Two national security officials said Trump's operation had been slow to get up to speed and had not yet engaged deeply with security and intelligence agency personnel who were ready to start helping them.

 Loyalists such as former New York City Mayor Rudy Giuliani and former U.N.
 Ambassador John Bolton were being considered for secretary of state, according to sources close to Trump.